-In the Languages area, you can access Site.com where you can set the multilingual properties for your community.
+In the Languages area, set the multilingual properties for your community.
 When set, these properties are used by the Language Picker component, which lets guest users select their preferred language on a page in your community.

 Advanced

 In the Advanced area, you can track page views, add markup to the page head, and show all components in the Components panel.